How this hunger-fighting app is expanding its services via digital transformation

 Initially, Bento was jerry-rigged, using a Google Voice number and an individual person making restaurant orders using gift cards, because all the small bills were triggering credit card-fraud alerts.
 But as the pandemic wore on, the system grew more streamlined and Not Impossible Labs worked to create publicity around the effort to draw in more donations for meals, partnering with athletes like soccer stars Megan Rapinoe, Alex Morgan, and the NBA’s Klay Thompson.

 Now, as the pandemic winds down, Not Impossible Labs has spun off Bento into its own company, which plans to work with governments and nonprofits to continue its method of fighting food insecurity.
-Working with GenPact, the company is planning to build a tool that aims to bring more real-time data to both donors and providers.
+Working with Genpact, the company is planning to build a tool that aims to bring more real-time data to both donors and providers.
 “We’re eager to embrace a ‘world changing’ idea and apply our digital transformation expertise to a critical social issue like hunger,” said Stacy Simpson, Global Leader of Corporate Responsibility and Diversity, Equity, and Inclusion, Genpact.
 “Genpact is committed to amplifying the impact of Not Impossible’s mission of eradicating hunger through digital technology that connects the full ecosystem, from donor to recipient.”

 The vision for the tool is that it will help track the donations that come in (the donations are handled by Not Impossible’s nonprofit foundation) to make it clear exactly what impact each dollar had; a donor might be able to learn that her $20 donation provided a family of six in San Francisco with a holiday meal.
 It could also help provide data to show when food insecurity is peaking, to help donating organizations know when greater interventions are needed.
 “The ultimate goal is for Genpact and the Not Impossible Foundation’s work together to bridge the gap between donation and impact—providing intimate outcomes data from recipient to donor; fueling philanthropic engagement, retention, and commitment,” says Mick Ebeling, founder of Not Impossible Labs.
 “The partnership will illustrate people’s capacity to care for each other and map these human connections to inspire more action.”